 Grimsby & Immingham Electric Tramway No. 14

-The tram is a fascinating hybrid that incorporates elements of early electric train-based railcars and more conventional interurban tramcars but, as a ‘one-off’, it is something of an anomaly and cannot be said to either represent or have influenced the development of first generation tramways more generally.
+The tramcar is a fascinating hybrid that incorporates elements of early electric train-based railcars and more conventional interurban tramcars.
+As a ‘one-off’, however, it is something of an anomaly and cannot be said to either represent, or have influenced, the development of first generation tramways more generally.

 As befits its railway provenance, the tramcar was built by the Great Central Railway at its Dukinfield works in 1915 in order to service the rather unusual tramway that the company had built to connect its relatively inaccessible new deepwater coal dock complex at Immingham with the nearest pool of dock labour, which was six miles away in Grimsby.

 Although there was an existing steam-operated freight line serving the Grimsby and Immingham area, the electrically powered trams made use of a specially constructed parallel track, some of which used grooved tram rails in the street-running sections while the ‘inter urban’ part ran along railway-type chaired rails.
 As there was no physical connection between the two sets of tracks, however, the tramway did not represent a fully-fledged fore-runner of the tram-train concept where the same set of tracks are used by two different types of railed vehicles.